casey/just/README.md

 - `set -x` makes `bash` print each script line before it's run.

 - `set -o pipefail` makes `bash` exit if a command in a pipeline fails.
+This is `bash`-specific, so isn't turned on in normal linewise `just` recipes.

 Together, these avoid a lot of shell scripting gotchas.